-- 1. having unauthorized material and/or electronic devices during an examination without the permission of the instructor; - 2. copying from another student or permitting copying by another student in a testing situation; - 3. communicating exam questions to another student; - 4. completing an assignment for another student, or submitting an assignment done by another student, e.g., exam, paper, laboratory or computer report; - 5. collaborating with another student in the production of a paper or report designated as an individual assignment; - 6. submitting work purchased from a commercial paper writing service; - 7. submitting out-of-class work for an in-class assignment; - 8. changing grades or falsifying records; - 9. stealing or attempting to steal exams or answer keys, or retaining exams without authorization; - 10. submitting an identical assignment to two different classes without the permission of the instructors;

-- 11. falsifying an account of data collection unless instructed to do so by the course instructor; - 12. creating the impression, through improper referencing, that the student has read material that was not read: - 13. artificially contriving material or data and submitting them as fact; - 14. failing to contribute fairly to group work while seeking to share in the credit; - 15. collaborating on assignments that were not intended to be collaborative.
+- 1. having unauthorized material and/or electronic devices during an examination without the permission of the instructor; - 2. copying from another student or permitting copying by another student in a testing situation; - 3. communicating exam questions to another student; - 4. completing an assignment for another student, or submitting an assignment done by another student, e.g., exam, paper, laboratory or computer report; - 5. collaborating with another student in the production of a paper or report designated as an individual assignment; - 6. submitting work purchased from a commercial paper writing service; - 7. submitting out-of-class work for an in-class assignment; - 8. changing grades or falsifying records; - 9. stealing or attempting to steal exams or answer keys, or retaining exams without authorization; - 10. submitting an identical assignment to two different classes without the permission of the instructors; - 11. falsifying an account of data collection unless instructed to do so by the course instructor; - 12. creating the impression, through improper referencing, that the student has read material that was not read; - 13. artificially contriving material or data and submitting them as fact; - 14. failing to contribute fairly to group work while seeking to share in the credit; - 15. collaborating on assignments that were not intended to be collaborative; - 16.
+Using generative AI tools (such as Chat GPT or DALL-E) to produce work that a student submits as their own without explicit instructor permission and appropriate citation/acknowledgment (where applicable) OR in a way that violates a departmental policy or course instructor's syllabus policy.

-Plagiarism is defined as the offering as one's own work the words, sentence structure, ideas, existing imagery, or arguments of another person without appropriate attribution by quotation, reference, or footnote.
+Plagiarism is defined as the offering as one's own work the words, sentence structure, ideas, existing imagery, or arguments of another person or generative AI tools (such as Chat GPT or DALL-E) without appropriate attribution by quotation, reference, or footnote.
 It includes quoting, paraphrasing, or summarizing the works of others without appropriate citation.
 No claim of ignorance about the nature of plagiarism will excuse a violation.

-Procedures
+Procedures:

 The student has a right to appeal sanctions resulting from academic dishonesty.
 A student who decides to file a formal grievance must submit the request in writing to the departmental Chair or the Dean.
 This is ordinarily done within thirty working days of the date an alleged incident occurred or a problem began.
 The necessary form is available from the Academic Dean of the college or school where the alleged problem occurred.
-The Provost and Vice President for Academic Affairs is the final recourse in the academic appeal process.
+The Chief Academic Officer is the final recourse in the academic appeal process.